 AI output evaluation and editing

-AI output evaluation means: reading AI-generated work against a brief, identifying where it's generic, flat, or wrong, and knowing how to push back to get something better.
-It's creative direction — just directed at a machine instead of a team.
+As AI produces more content, the scarce skill becomes being able to tell what’s good.
+Read AI-generated work against a brief, identify where it’s generic or wrong, and know how to push back.
+It’s creative direction — just directed at a machine.

 ⏱ Time to value: Immediate if you have strong marketing instincts